 Short paragraphs make your posts easier to read

 Reading online is harder on our eyes than reading a paper book or newspaper.
 And since we are consuming so much content each day, our attention spans have decreased dramatically.

 Make it easy for people to actually read your posts by writing short paragraphs.
 This is not high school or college, where you wrote long paragraphs to impress the teacher.
 One to three sentences per paragraph is usually all you want in an online text.
 I make it a rule to never have more than five lines in a paragraph.

 You can also throw in the occasional single-sentence paragraph to emphasize a point and keep things interesting.

 Use bold to emphasize important concepts

 Highlight the most important concepts or keywords of your post by bolding them.
-Bolding helps readers understand that this is an important point.
-It also helps with scanning before they commit to reading the full post.
+Bolding is a visual clue that shows readers that this is an important point.

 Use this technique sparingly or it will lose its impact.

 Images can be used to break up large chunks of text and make your post more inviting for readers.
 If your topic doesn’t lend itself to photographs, then be creative.
 Screenshots are an alternative if you are writing a technical post.
 Click to Tweet graphics are a great way to break up text, as are block quotes and content boxes.

 Choose a font or fonts that are easy to read.
 Save the fancy calligraphy fonts for your logo or use them (sparingly) in your social media graphics.
 While they are pretty, they are too hard to read, especially in large blocks of text.
 And remember that bigger is better when it comes to font size.